EPA Awards Nearly $1.5M in Research Grants to Reduce U.S. Household Food Waste | US EPA

 EPA Awards Nearly $1.5M in Research Grants to Reduce U.S. Household Food Waste

+University of North Carolina at Chapel Hill announced as one of two recipients

-WASHINGTON – Today, the U.S. Environmental Protection Agency (EPA) announced $1,471,426 in research grant funding to two universities to develop, apply, and test innovative and creative community-engaged approaches to reduce household food waste in the United States.
+RALEIGH, NC (April 13, 2023) – On April 12, 2023, the U.S. Environmental Protection Agency (EPA) announced $1,471,426 in research grant funding to two universities to develop, apply, and test innovative and creative community-engaged approaches to reduce household food waste in the United States.

 “Preventing food waste at home can help fight climate change and save money for U.S. families,” said Chris Frey, Assistant Administrator of EPA’s Office of Research and Development.
 “The research funded by these grants will help us identify successful strategies to empower communities to reduce food waste while improving food security.”